AhmedAlfahdi/ahmedalfahdi.github.io/README.md

 - `npm run build` - Build for production
 - `npm run preview` - Preview production build locally

-## 🌟 Highlights

-### 3D Model Features
-- ✅ Drag to rotate, scroll to zoom
-- ✅ Light/Dark background toggle
-- ✅ Auto-rotate with double-click toggle
-- ✅ Reset view button
-- ✅ Performance optimized (frustum culling, memory cleanup)
-- ✅ Smooth animations (frame-rate independent)

-### Obsidian Features
-- ✅ Automatic wikilink conversion
-- ✅ Mermaid diagrams (with zoom, pan, fullscreen)
-- ✅ LaTeX math (with interactive zoom)
-- ✅ Code syntax highlighting
-- ✅ Tables, task lists, callouts
-- ✅ GitHub-flavored markdown

-### Performance
-- ✅ GPU-accelerated rendering
-- ✅ Lazy loading with Intersection Observer
-- ✅ Automatic memory management
-- ✅ Only renders visible objects
-- ✅ 60 FPS animations
-- ✅ Optimized for mobile

-## 🌐 Browser Support
+## Browser Support

+### Supported Browsers
-- ✅ Chrome 90+ (recommended)
+- Chrome 90+ (recommended)
-- ✅ Firefox 88+
+- Firefox 88+
-- ✅ Safari 14+
+- Safari 14+
-- ✅ Edge 90+
+- Edge 90+
-- ✅ Mobile browsers (iOS 14+, Android 9+)
+- Mobile browsers (iOS 14+, Android 9+)

 **Requirements:** WebGL support for 3D models

-## 📚 Documentation
+## Documentation

 - `3D-MODELS-GUIDE.md` - Complete guide for 3D models
 - `OBSIDIAN-GUIDE.md` - Guide for Obsidian integration
+- `SETUP.md` - Quick setup guide for GitHub Pages deployment
 - Inline comments throughout the codebase

+## Development Workflow

+### Local Development
+1. Make changes to source files
+2. Run `npm run dev` to test in development mode
+3. Visit `http://localhost:4321` to preview changes

+### Testing Before Deployment
+1. Run `npm run build` to build for production
+2. Run `npm run preview` to test the production build locally
+3. Visit `http://localhost:4321` to verify everything works
+4. Commit and push only after local testing passes

+### Deployment
+Changes pushed to the `main` branch automatically trigger GitHub Actions to build and deploy the site to GitHub Pages.

-## 🤝 Contributing
+## Contributing

-Feel free to fork this repository and customize it for your own use!
-If you add interesting features, PRs are welcome.
+Feel free to fork this repository and customize it for your own use.
+If you add interesting features, pull requests are welcome.

-## 📄 License
+## License

-MIT License - feel free to use this template for your own website!
+MIT License - feel free to use this template for your own website.

-## 🙏 Acknowledgments
+## Acknowledgments

 - Built with [Astro](https://astro.build/)
 - 3D graphics powered by [Three.js](https://threejs.org/)